FaserF/ha-boulderwelt/README.md

 ## Installation
 ### 1. Using HACS (recommended way)

-This integration is soon a official HACS Integration.
+This integration is a official HACS Integration.

 Open HACS then install the "Boulderwelt" integration or use the link below.